jhpyle/docassemble/_docs/config.md

 have to use a separate [SMTP] server in order to send e-mail.

 A free option is [Mailgun].
-You can sign up with [Mailgun], provide a credit card (which will only be charged if you exceed the free tier), configure some [DNS] entries, and then set your configuration to something like this:
+You can sign up with [Mailgun], provide a credit card, configure some [DNS] entries, and then set your configuration to something like this:

 {% highlight yaml %}
 mail: